panphora/smashingthingstogether/content/post/making-a-blog-with-hugo.md

 </a>
 {{< /highlight >}}

-This template is responsible for rendering a single blog post on the home page.
+The `list.html` template is responsible for rendering a blog post's content on the home page, as part of a list of blog posts.
 It includes a reference to a template variable called `Permalink` and another one called `Summary`.
 These variables are automically generated for you by Hugo.

-The `Permalink` variable will automatically be converted into a link to your full post.
-And the `Summary` variable will, by default, automatically be set to the first 70 words of your content.
+The `Permalink` variable will be replaced by a link to your full post when you generate your site.
+And the `Summary` variable will, by default, automatically be set to the first 70 words of a blog post's content.

 **post/single.html**
 {{< highlight html >}}